 About Nexas Quartet

-Members: Michael Duke, Andrew Smith, Nathan Henshaw, Jay Byrnes
+Members: Michael Duke, Nick Russoniello (r.
+Andrew Smith), Nathan Henshaw, Jay Byrnes